Ali-Asgar-Lakdawala/Bike-Sharing-Demand-Prediction/README.md

 | Streamlit | https://share.streamlit.io/ali-asgar-lakdawala/ml-deployment/main/app.py |
 ## Conclusion

-* In all of these models, our accuracy revolves in the range of 56 to 91%..with the best fit model as LightGBM and Catboost model
+* In all of these models, our adjusted R2 revolves in the range of 56 to 91%..with the best fit model as LightGBM and Catboost model
 * We were successfull in deploying the strealit app on heruko .